Why Knowing Your Budget is Key to Marketing Success

 YouTube and/or Rumble: 1–3 times per week with high-quality, engaging content.

-Substack or Blog: Weekly to monthly posts to provide significant, educational, emotionally appealing or entertaining value to your audience.
+Substack or Blog: Weekly to monthly posts to provide significant, educational, emotionally appealing, or entertaining value to your audience.

 Essentially, the more consistent and strategic your posting schedule, the stronger your results will be.